-All Kindergarten through grade 5 students experience science through the Science Companion curriculum.
+All grade 1 through grade 5 students experience science through the Science Companion curriculum.
 The core philosophy behind Science Companion is inquiry-based, student-centered learning, as students learn best while doing science rather than merely reading about science.

 The student becomes a problem solver, builds the capacity to make observations, develops explanatory models based on their data, seeks and considers concepts and ideas related to those models, and sees new applications for them.
 In essence, the student becomes a junior scientist.
 (Chicago Educational Publishing Company, 2013).